Cedar

 How to Pronounce Cedar

 Our model has identified 2 different pronunciations for the name Cedar.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 90.5% confident that Cedar is pronounced as SEE-der.
-The next most likely pronunciation is SEH-der, at 9.5% confidence.
+Our model is 90.5% confident that Cedar is pronounced as SEE-der, which has 2 syllables.
+The next most likely pronunciation is SEH-der, at 9.5% confidence, with 2 syllables.

 2